IQSS/IQSS.emacs/README.md

 (add-hook 'after-init-hook 'global-company-mode)
 ```

-### Outline-magic<a id="orgheadline37"></a>
+### Outline-magic<a id="outline-magic"></a>

-I encourage you to use [org-mode](#orgheadline36) for note taking and outlining, but it can be convenient to treat arbitrary buffers as outlines.
+I encourage you to use [org-mode](#note-taking-and-outlining) for note taking and outlining, but it can be convenient to treat arbitrary buffers as outlines.
 The outline-magic mode can help with that.

 ```emacs-lisp
 ;;; Configure outline minor modes